Investing with your gut

 During this creative process, you’ll find that a collection of signals emerge from the exploration.
 These emotional signals are an accumulation of subconscious experiences that aren’t readily available to our active conscious minds, but rather surface as a level of excitement.
 If the starting intuition going into the process comes back amplified (e.g. a greater level of excitement), then it warrants proceeding to the objective evaluation of the business.

-Let’s take, for example, my notes around Twitter (which lead to my investment in 2008).
+Let’s take my notes around Twitter (which lead to my investment in 2008).
 I was intrigued by a handful of novel features:

 Tweeting — Quick public sharing.